leekelleher/umbraco-ditto-labs/src/README.md

 Here are some things that we're experimenting with...

+---

+## Ditto ModelFactory

+> The Ditto ModelFactory was originally part of the main [Ditto source-code repository](https://github.com/leekelleher/umbraco-ditto/).

+---

 ## Ditto for Archetype

 Exploring a way to enable Ditto to map `ArchetypeModel` and `ArchetypeFieldsetModel` objects to a POCO/model.